-ARS 13-1202 is the Arizona statute that defines the crime of threatening or intimidating.
-People commit this offense when they either threaten to physically injure someone, threaten to cause a serious public inconvenience (such as the evacuation of a building), or threaten to injure another person to promote a street gang, a criminal syndicate, or a racketeering enterprise.
+ARS § 13-1202 is the Arizona statute defining threatening or intimidating crime.
+You commit this offense if you either threaten to physically injure someone, threaten to cause a serious public inconvenience (such as the evacuation of a building), or threaten to injure another person to promote a street gang, a criminal syndicate, or a racketeering enterprise.
 A violation of this law can result in a felony charge punishable by up to seven years in state prison.

 - To cause physical injury to another person or serious damage to the property of another; or

 - To cause…serious public inconvenience including, but not limited to, evacuation of a building, place of assembly or transportation facility; or